Wattabak/vladtabakov.com/README.md

 # vladtabakov.com

-My personal website, made with Astro
+My personal website, made with Astro for now but can change in the future.